banerjs/blog/notes.md

 - Animations
 - Migrate to ES6
-- Common CSS for different sections should go into a sections folder in CSS.
-Files in here should be included using SASS for the individual pages.
 - Create Unit Tests
 - Add in Timeouts to the fetch code.
 While Promise.race is a viable option, there already exists express middleware capable of doing this
-- Error Pages.
-Display error page when XHR fails
 - Help page for keyboard shortcuts
 - Migrate to OpenShift and scalable infrastructure
 - Configure the docker-compose files necessary to start all the different containers at the same time
-- Variable inserted into the HTML of a post for the various parts of it - date
+- Variable inserted into the HTML of a post for the various dynamic parts, eg: date

 # Todo

 - Create a way to initialize data sources
-  - Alternatively, create a way to add in the data source
+- Create a way to add to the data source
-- Flesh out the routes
+- Complete the admin section
-- Setup passport and sessions
-  - Choose between Google, MSFT, and local logins
+  - Allow only my user id to edit
+  - Allow editing of sections
+  - Allow editing of posts